22. In Love With Spring: My Novel Online

-Allie sighed; she never knew what to say when he talked about dying.
+Allie never knew what to say when he talked about dying.
 For a while they all thought Lisbeth would die, but she didn’t.
-And Zeke was still pretty healthy… when Lisbeth was sick, she didn’t even leave the house.
+And Zeke was still pretty healthy…when Lisbeth was sick, she didn’t even leave the house except to go see the doctor.
 “I think you’re going to be fine,” she said.
 “I really believe that.”

-He looked at her, and smiled.
-Then reached out and took her hand.
+He reached over and took her hand.
 “I’m so glad I met you.”

 Allie thought he sounded wise and content, and it made no sense to her at all.
 But sitting next to him, holding his hand, felt so good.
-“So… what have my friends been saying to you?”
+“What have my friends been saying to you?”

 “What do you say?”

 After a moment, he let go of her hand, and resumed swinging.
 She did too.
-Neither spoke.
-It was fun to pretend that they were just a couple of teenagers with their whole lives ahead of them.
+Neither spoke; more fun to pretend that they were just a couple of teenagers with their whole lives ahead of them.

-As for Tim, after hanging up, he took a beer from the refrigerator, plopped on the couch, and tried to watch TV.
-What a relief, that she didn’t want to go out!
+As for Tim, he hung up, took a beer from the refrigerator, plopped on the couch, and tried to watch TV.
+What a relief!
 He had searched deep within his soul, and there was not one single thing in there—not one single thing—that wanted to have a baby right now.
-Back and forth he wrestled with the question, Should I be honest, or should I lie?
+Back and forth he wrestled with the question, Should I tell her how I feel?
 One thing about being the guy in this situation—suggesting an abortion, man, that was not an option.
 Which seemed a little unfair, given how much impact a kid would have on his life; to have to accept that it was all her decision was a little annoying.
 Then he remembered how it was his fault and how nice she’d been not to blame him, and instead of coming up with an answer, he just kept drinking beer until he passed out.

 He stood, still clapping.
 Jules looked around and saw that everyone was standing.
 The cast came back on stage, and the applause grew louder.
 Standing too, all she could think was how stupid and insane she was being.
-A great show, and she missed practically the whole thing agonizing over whether or not Michael still had feelings for Lillith.
+She missed practically the whole thing agonizing over whether or not Michael still had feelings for Lillith.
 I can’t believe myself, I can’t believe how stupid I’m acting!

 “We’re just going to stop backstage and say hello, and then we’ll go out and have something to eat.
 Okay?”